 Each case is unique.
 Our lawyers will review your case with a fine-tooth comb to analyze all relevant factors that could influence the value of your claim, including:

-Calling an experienced personal injury lawyer is the best way to get an idea of what your case is worth.
-Our lawyers are always available to discuss your options, so give us a call today for more information.
+Calling an experienced Boston premises liability lawyer is the best way to get an idea of what your case is worth.
+Our lawyers are always available to discuss your options, so call today for more information.

 It wasn’t your fault that you got hurt.
 However, the person responsible can’t erase your injuries.
-That’s why personal injury laws in Massachusetts are designed to make sure you’re compensated for your economic damages and non-economic damages after your accident.
+That’s why Massachusetts personal injury laws are designed to ensure you’re compensated for your economic and non-economic damages after your accident.

 Your economic damages are your financial costs, including: